erajasekar/cs-workshop/PITCHME.md

 +++

-### Image and Speach Recognition
+### What is Machine learning?

+Machine learning makes computers to learn skills that humans can't explain.
+Machine learning works by analysing large data set of examples and figuring out Algorithm.
+We can think of machine learning as inverse of programming just like Square root is inverse of Square.
+With machine learning, computers write their own programs, so we don’t have to.

++++

+### Machine learning makes computer learn human skills

 * [AutoDraw](https://www.autodraw.com/) is a that pairs the magic of machine learning with drawings from talented artists to help everyone create anything visual, fast.
+* Computers can recognize our face, our voice, handwriting , etc.

++++

+### Robots are becoming part of your lives

+* iRobot vaccum can find it's way through your home to clean everywhere.
-* Siri , Alexa, Google Assistant are able to converse with human.
+* Siri , Alexa, Google Assistant are able to answer our questions just like humans.

++++

 ### Computers beat human world champions.